Azure-Samples/azure-postgres-pgvector-python/README.md

     python examples/sqlalchemy_async.py
     ```

     Note that each of the script starts off with a `CREATE EXTENSION vector;` command, which will install the pgvector extension into the database.
-Once you run that once in a given database, you do not need to run it again for the exact same database.
+Once you run that once in a given database, you do not need to run it again for that particular database.

 ## Example scripts